bamlab/dev-standards/react-native/setup/setup-firebase.mo.md

 ### Check your google services version *(~10 min)*

-The google services version used in Firebase could be in conflict with the version of other native modules (as react-native-maps).
+The google services version used in Firebase could be in conflict with the version of other native modules (like react-native-maps).

 The following [Medium blog post](https://medium.com/@suchydan/how-to-solve-google-play-services-version-collision-in-gradle-dependencies-ef086ae5c75f) propose a way to maintain the same version.